slewsys/ed/README.md

 ### Piped Input

-For backwards compatibility, errors in piped scripts do not force ed to exit.
+For backward compatibility, errors in piped scripts do not force ed to exit.
 SUSv4 only specifies `ed`'s response for input via regular files (including here documents) or standard input.